Skip to main content

 • Establishing a systematic mechanism for districts to engage in continual improvement; and

-• Developing a model for addressing ongoing educational and fiscal challenges.
+• Developing an approach for addressing ongoing educational and fiscal challenges through locally-developed solutions and recommendations.

 Moreover, New York’s student body is ever-changing.
 No school or district is immune to receiving new students or experiencing shifts among their student populations—whether on a small scale as students transfer schools one-by-one, or in larger influxes of new populations.
 Receiving schools and schools with declining enrollment each face a variety of challenges as students move around, creating a shared responsibility for our students’ experiences in school. *